Opava: Etymology

 The city is named after the Opava River.
 The name of the river arose from the old Celtic words apa, opa, i.e. 'water'.

 Geography

 Opava is located about 27 km northwest of Ostrava.
 Most of its territory lies in the Opava Hilly Land within the Silesian Lowlands, but it also extends to the Nízký Jeseník range in the southeast and northwest.
 The highest point of the municipal territory is Hůrka at 530 m above sea level.

 Opava is situated at the confluence of the Opava and Moravice rivers.
 The Opava River flows through the city centre.

-Stříbrné Lake is an artificial lake on the outskirts of the city created by the flooding of the former gypsum quarry.
+Lake Stříbrné jezero is an artificial lake on the outskirts of the city created by the flooding of the former gypsum quarry.
 It is used for recreational purposes.